-We have issued our report dated December 9, 2022, with respect to the consolidated financial statements of Symbotic Inc. contained in the Registration Statement and Prospectus.
-We consent to the use of the aforementioned report in the Registration Statement and Prospectus, and to the use of our name as it appears under the caption "Experts."
+We have issued our report dated December 9, 2022, with respect to the consolidated financial statements included in the Annual Report of Symbotic Inc. on Form 10-K for the year ended September 24, 2022.
+We consent to the incorporation by reference of said reports in the Registration Statement of Symbotic Inc. on Form S-8 (File No. 333-266829).